tranvanh/trade-mockup/README.md

 From the root directory call `cmake -S ./Libs -B ./Libs/build`, `cmake --build ./Libs/build` and lastly `cmake --install ./Libs/build`.
 You can specify your own installation prefix.
 Note that in Client application and Server application, both have my path which is a working state and will be further improve.
 If you're installing to the system include.
 Simply remove CMAKE_PREFIX_PATH or specify yours.

 To build and run Client application call `cmake -S ./ClientApplication -B ./ClientApplication/build`, `cmake --build ./ClientApplication/build`.
-The path to executable is `./ClientApplication/build/src/clientApp`.
-The same process applies to Server application.
+The path to executable is `./ClientApplication/build/src/clientApp <userId> [simulate]`.
+ `<userId>` is just an identification, could be any positive number, `simulate` is optional argument to simulate the order creation, id's are randomly generated.

+ Same build process applies to Server application, except it does not have arguments.

 ### Note:
 Purpose of this project is to practice various technical topics as thread safety, networking, design patterns, heavy load handling, optimization.